PolandOfficial Name: Republic of Poland

 - Call us in Washington at 1-888-407-4747 toll-free in the United States and Canada or 1-202-501-4444 from other countries from 8:00 a.m. to 8:00 p.m.
 Eastern Standard Time, Monday through Friday (except U.S. federal holidays).

 - See the State Department's travel website for Worldwide Caution, Travel Warnings, and Travel Alerts.

 - See traveling safely abroad for useful travel tips.

 Local Laws & Special Circumstances

-LGBT RIGHTS: There are no legal restrictions on same-sex sexual relations or the organization of LGBT events in Poland.
-Polish law prohibits discrimination in employment on the basis of sexual orientation and gender identity.
-Although the government generally enforces these provisions, the social acceptance of LGBT persons is not as prevalent as in the United States.
-For further information on Lesbian, Gay, Bisexual, and Transgender (LGBT) travel, please read our LGBT Travel Information page.
+LGBTI Travelers: There are no legal restrictions on same-sex sexual relations or the organization of LGBTI events in Poland.
+Polish law prohibits discrimination in employment on the basis of sexual orientation or gender identity.
+Though the government generally enforces these provisions, the social acceptance of LGBTI individuals is not as prevalent as in the United States.

 Travel & Transportation

 Please refer to our Road Safety page for more information.
-Also, we suggest that you visit the website of Poland’s National Tourist Office and Poland's Ministry of Infrastructure and Development, which is responsible for road safety.
+Also, visit Poland’s National Tourist Office and Poland's Ministry of Infrastructure and Development for road safety information.

-AVIATION SAFETY OVERSIGHT: The U.S. Federal Aviation Administration (FAA) has assessed the Government of Poland's Civil Aviation Authority as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Poland's air carrier operations.
-For more information, travelers may visit the FAA’s safety assessment page.
+Aviation Safety Oversight: The U.S. Federal Aviation Administration (FAA) has assessed the Government of Poland’s Civil Aviation Authority as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Poland’s air carrier operations.
+Further information may be found on the FAA’s safety assessment page.